 Example A: Smartwatch assembled in China

 An American company imports smartwatches assembled by a manufacturer in Shenzhen, China.
-As is always the case with electronics, many components (e.g. CPU and sensors) originate from suppliers in other countries, such as Korea and Japan.
+As is often the case with electronics, many components (e.g., CPU and sensors) originate from suppliers in other countries, such as Korea and Japan.

 Example B: T-shirt repacked in Vietnam

-An American importer imports t-shirts from a supplier in Vietnam.
+A company imports t-shirts from a supplier in Vietnam to the US.
 The only problem is that the t-shirts are actually manufactured in China, and only shipped to Vietnam for logo printing and repacking.

 Certificate of Origin

-A Certificate of Origin is a document declaring the manufacturing country of origin in shipment.
+A Certificate of Origin is a document declaring the manufacturing country of origin in the shipment.
 Note that the Certificate of Origin criteria can differ between countries.

-This information is generally included in the Certificate of Origin:
+The following information is generally included in the Certificate of Origin: